 Although Graviola is rumored to be effective against cancer, there is a dearth of scientific studies on the anti-cancer properties of Graviola (Annona muricata).
 Apparently, there are claims that studies have been done but are being made unavailable to the public because pharmaceutical companies will stand to lose from the drop in sales of chemotherapy drugs.
 Sounds like a conspiracy theory?
 (1)

 Malunggay (Moringa) is a leafy vegetable that grows from a woody tree.
 Its tree does not grow very high, thus, it is easy to harvest.
-It is usually mixed in a soup together with other ingredients like chicken, green papaya fruit, tomatoes and ginger, or with mung bean.
+It is usually mixed in soup together with other ingredients like chicken, green papaya fruit, tomatoes and ginger, or with mung bean.
 It is very rich in Vit A, calcium and amino acids.
 Traditionally, the women in the Philippines eat this a lot while they are lactating because it is observed to help the mother in making milk for her baby and keeping her healthy while coping with the demands of nursing.
 Traditionally, in the absence of industrial disinfectants and medicine in the wild, the natives would chew on the leaves to soften it and then use it as a poultice over a cut or abrasion.
 It is observed to heal the wound fast.
 Studies have shown that Malunggay (Moringa) extract is effective in helping control blood sugar and cholesterol levels.
-(2) Traditional medicine in India, where Moringa is known as “Drumstick Tree,” uses it as treatment for diabetes and hypertension.
+(2) Traditional medicine in India, where Moringa is known as “Drumstick Tree,” uses it as a treatment for diabetes and hypertension.
 There are also studies showing its potential for controlling growth of cancer cells.
-(3) Moringa is also documented to have great health benefits for our liver, kidney and circulatory system; it has also been shown to have anti-biotic, anti-ulcer, anti-oxidant, anti-high blood pressure, anti-anemia and anti-stress effects.
+(3) Moringa is also documented to have great health benefits for our liver, kidney and circulatory system; it has also been shown to have anti-biotic, anti-ulcer, anti-oxidant, anti-high blood pressure, anti-anemia, anti-stress and anti-inflammatory effects.

 Users of VGWellness Moringa testify that their nails don’t break as easily and their hair don’t fall as much; some grey-haired users say their hair have turned darker.
 There has been testimonies of recovery from carpal tunnel.
 It has healed my own “trigger finger” malady.
 You can read my testimony here.